Meet at Pamplona station

 Today's journey will take us through the small villages of Portomarín, Ligonde and Vilacha.
 We have the opportunity to see the wonderful view of the Miño river valley right outside the town of Vilachá.
 We will see the church of St. Nicholas and the famous Romanesque façade of San Pedro's church in Portomarín as well as the church of "Vilar de Donas", one of the best examples of Romanesque art associated with the Camino.

-We will sleep in the town of Palas de Rei
+Night in Palas de Rei

 Palas de Rei - Boente